pgr3791/Screencast-Keys/docs/tutorial.md

 ### Debug Mode

 *NOTE: This option is for the development purpose.
-If this option is enabled, the performance issue will be raised.*
+If this option is enabled, the performance issue may be raised.*

 Output logs for the analysis of bugs and so on.